marcelrm11/todo-list-react/README.md

-# PROJECT NAME
+# To-Do List with React

-To-Do List connected to a server API.
+To-Do List connected to a server API built with React.

 > This project combines reusable React components and REST API methods (GET, POST, PUT, DELETE).
 The user can save to-do lists in a remote server.